ramiy/Charitable/readme.txt

 == Changelog ==

 = 1.4.3 =
+* Added a new sandbox testing tool to allow you to test your PayPal donation flow.
+If you're using PayPal, you should test this as soon as you can to avoid disruption, as PayPal is making some security upgrades to its platform which may cause problems for certain sites.
+[Read more about how PayPal's upgrades will affect you](https://www.wpcharitable.com/how-paypals-ssl-certificate-upgrade-will-affect-you-and-how-you-can-prepare-for-it/?utm_source=notice&utm_medium=wordpress-dashboard&utm_campaign=paypal-ssl-upgrade&utm_content=blog-post)
 * Added honeypot form validation for the donation form and registration, password reset, forgot password and profile forms.
 This is an anti-spam measure designed to prevent fake donations from being created by bots.
 * Prevent donations from being created if an invalid email address or payment gateway is used.
 * Ensure that client-side validation is always performed for donations, even when the gateway integration has not been updated for compatibility with the AJAX-driven donations introduced in version 1.3.
 The only gateway that we know of that falls into this category is Pronamic iDEAL, so this is a nice update if you are using Pronamic iDEAL.